sirolf2009/bitfinex-api/README.md

 # bitfinex-api

 This project is a wrapper for the bitfinex REST api.
 Along with some higher level functions such as tickers.
+There is a WIP project that will eventually do the same as this library, but with websockets.
+You can find it here https://github.com/sirolf2009/bitfinex-wss

 ## Authorized and unauthorized